Tech giant Apple has lost a legal battle to block Chinese conglomerate Huawei’s use of the “MatePod” name as its earbuds device.

 The Chinese authority, however, did not find Apple’s argument compelling.

-The trademark authority said that there was “insufficient evidence” that proved Huawei’s applications to be copied.
+The trademark authority said that “insufficient evidence” proved Huawei’s applications to be copied.

-Apple shipped around 72.8 million units of AirPods last year, dominating the market for true wireless headphones with a 31 percent share, according to Counterpoint Research.
+According to Counterpoint Research, Apple shipped around 72.8 million units of AirPods last year, dominating the market for true wireless headphones with a 31 percent share.

 However, the global market for TWS wearables saw tepid QoQ growth in Q2 2021.
 Apple lost considerable share in both sales volume and value despite big price drops on the AirPods.